 The Cubera Snapper can reach 150 pounds and has the nickname The Bad Boy because it has two large canine teeth capable of grabbing large prey or easily crushing whole lobsters.
 Find the Cubera on reef and wrecks using live baits.
 If you want to catch a big one put a Spiney Lobster on a heavy jig with strong line and drop down to a reef; be sure to hold on tight, this big fish will dart for cover and give you one exciting fight.
 The Cubera is suspect of having Ciguatera, so testing with a portable kit for the presence of the toxin is advisable.

-The dog snapper is also one of The Bad Boys (see cubera above) with two large canine teeth and all the same traits of the Cubera, it's cousin, but only gets to 20 pounds.
+The dog snapper is also one of The Bad Boys (see cubera above) with two large canine teeth and all the same traits of the Cubera, it's cousin, but only gets to 20 pounds and average 24 inches.
+Record size specimens have been recordered at over 60 pounds and 50 inches.
 The Dog snapper is not picky and will go after any kind of bait or jig.
-They are usually found around shallow reefs in the Keys and Caribbean.
+They are usually solitary and found around shallow reefs in the Keys and Caribbean.
 To distinguish the dog snapper, look for a pale triangle and a light blue interrupted line below the eyes.

 The lane snapper has bright yellow lines running it's length with a red tail.
 The lane are more common in south Florida with the young found inshore and in the mangroves and the adults on inshore reefs.
 The largest lane snapper caught near Pensacola was 6 pounds 6 ounces; anglers can expect an average of 12 inches on offshore wrecks and reefs.
 The lane snapper is a bottom feeder preferring crustaceans, mollusks, and fish.